tbaer-umich/snake_behavior/README.md

 **Purpose:**
 - Load a **labeled** CSV with columns `[accX, accY, accZ, Behavior]`.
-- Split into fixed-size chunks (default 20 samples for now, but is variable).
+- This training data should be split into fixed-size chunks (default 125 datapoints per chunk for now, but is variable).
 - Compute each chunk’s mean & covariance, then average per behavior class.
 (This is what we use for classifying)
 - Save statistics as JSON and generate initial plots.